 9.4.3.2 DataPoint value retrieving

-To monitor powerState value you have to send a RETRIEVE request to binarySwitch resource (/mn-cse/MC43546456)as following.
-In response there is current binarySwitch value.
+To monitor powerState , a RETRIEVE request to binarySwitch resource (/mn-cse/MC43546456)is sent as following.
+In response there is xml payload which contains whole binarySwitch representation.

+Remark: Retrieving value of a DataPoint is possible only through retrieving all DataPoints which belong to particular ModuleClass.
+The set of all ModuleClass's DataPoints is sent in response. .